 Anybody who serves the web on daily basis understands the importance of fast loading websites.
 Over the years websites have become richer in content and functionalities.
-This evolution was necessary to accommodate the demand of modern web where user interactivity has gone to a whole new level.
+This evolution was necessary to accommodate the demand of the modern web where user interactivity has gone to a whole new level.
 However, many website owners still find it challenging to deliver their content at a faster speed to the end-users located around the world.

 To address this issue, many websites have started to use WordPress CDN (Content Delivery Network) which helps in delivering the website content faster to every user despite their location.
 If you are wondering what is a CDN? then this detailed guide can answer your questions.